 - Poffertjes – Small round flaky pastries filled with whipped cream, served warm with powdered sugar on top.

-- Vla – A thick pudding offered in a wide variety of flavours such as raspberry (‘framboos’), caramel, banana and apple-cinnamon (‘appel-kaneel’).
-It is similar to English custard.
+- Vla – A pudding offered in a wide variety of flavours such as raspberry (‘framboos’), caramel, banana and apple-cinnamon (‘appel-kaneel’).
+It is similar in taste and consistency to English custard.

 - Vlaai – A flat pie with fruit or cream filling.
 A popular variety is topped with a lattice crust.